AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/translatorWorkflow.md

 Detailed Workflow for Translators
 =================================

-You want to help translate the information on LearnOSM into an additional language?
+You want to help translate the information on learnOSM into an additional language?
 That's awesome!
 You are helping make a great resource accessible to a much wider audience.
 You will be coordinating with a GitHubber team member who will do the more technical work.
 You need to learn a few, easy technical skills.
 The hardest required skill is translating from English into your local language and you are already an expert!

 Setup a GitHub Account
 -----------------------